robertsj/me701/pages/static_viz_format.md

 -->

 Good plots need to be honest and efficient.
-This lesson explores how to creat such graphics.
+This lesson explores how to create such graphics.

 <!--